All Articles

 (Full-Length Play, Dramatic Comedy / 5w, 3m)

 As her family struggles to come to terms with her Alzheimer’s, Irene blurs reality with her passion for romantic literature.
-She spends hours discussing how best to write her “memory book” with her imaginary friend and favorite author Barbara Cartland (the deceased, world-famous romantic novelist), disclosing long-kept family secrets that she would never divulge to her daughters.
-This tragicomedy is about memory, loss, secrets and — above all — love.
+She spends hours discussing how best to write her “memory book” with her imaginary friend and favorite author Barbara Cartland (the deceased, world-famous romantic novelist), disclosing long-kept family secrets that she would never divulge to her daughters, Louise and Beth.
+This tragicomedy is about memory, loss, secrets and – above all – love and showcases end-of-life through the eyes of both the person experiencing it and the children they will leave behind.

 cullud wattah by Erika Dickerson-Despenza (US/UK)